 In 2011, Judge Boggs was elected by his fellow Superior Court Judges to serve as Secretary-Treasurer of the Council of Superior Court Judges, and also served as Vice-Chair of the Council's Legislation Committee.
 An ardent supporter of accountability courts, Judge Boggs founded the Waycross Judicial Circuit Drug Court Program, served as its Presiding Judge, and served as a member of the Judicial Council of Georgia's Standing Committee on Accountability Courts.
 Judge Boggs also served in 2011 as a member of the Governor's Judicial Nominating Commission.

 Judge Boggs serves on the Foundation Board of Trustees at Waycross College, where he served as a part-time adjunct professor of state and local government.
 He is a former instructor at the University of Georgia Gary Christie Trial Skills Clinic and previously served on the Foundation Board of Trustees at Okefenokee Technical College, the Waycross YMCA Board of Directors, and Rotary International.

-In 2011, Judge Boggs served as a member of Georgia's Special Council on Criminal Justice Reform and was appointed by Governor Deal to serve as Co-Chair of the Criminal Justice Reform Council in 2012 and 2013.
-Judge Boggs is also a member of the Board of Directors of the Council of State Governments Justice Center and a member of the Lawyers Club of Atlanta and the Atlanta Bar Association.
+In 2011, Judge Boggs served as a member of Georgia's Special Council on Criminal Justice Reform and was appointed by Governor Deal to serve as Co-Chair of the Criminal Justice Reform Council in 2012, 2013, 2014 and 2015.
+Judge Boggs is also a member of the Board of Directors of the Council of State Governments Justice Center, The Supreme Court of Georgia Committee on Justice for Children, and a member of the Lawyers Club of Atlanta and the Atlanta Bar Association.